NealST/my-system/Useful Tools and Libraries/productivity-tools.md

 https://opentelemetry.io/, it's a collection of APIs,SDKs,and tools.
 Use it to instrument,generate,collect,and export telemetry data(metrics, logs and traces) to help you analyze your software's performance and behavior.

+## Madge

+https://github.com/pahen/madge, it's a tool for generating a visual graph for you module dependencies, which will be very useful in finding circular dependencies.